russell-archer/SKHelper/Sources/SKHelper/Documentation.docc/guide.md

 **Non-consumables**

-A non-consumable product is a something the user purchases once and which lasts “forever”.
+A non-consumable product is something the user purchases once and which lasts “forever”.
 An example would be purchasing access to “pro-level” functionality in a camera app.
 In our demo we sell non-consumable products like flowers and chocolates.

 **Auto-renewable subscriptions**

 An auto-renewable subscription represents a service that requires a regular payment.
-For example, a specialist skiing weather app might requires a monthly subscription.
+For example, a specialist skiing weather app might require a monthly subscription.
 The user may cancel the subscription at any time, in which case access to the service will end when the next renewal payment becomes due.

 Note that subscriptions are offered as part of a **group** of subscription products.
 For example, in the demo app we define a “VIP” subscription group (see Products.plist above) which contains two product **levels**: “gold” (the highest value) and “silver”.
 The position of the product id in the file determines the **product level** or **value**.
 Products that appear towards the top of the file are of higher value than those defined towards the bottom of the file.
 We’ll see later how easy it is to support users upgrading, downgrading or cancelling subscriptions.